ericcornelissen/shescape/README.md

 [![NPM Package][npm-image]][npm-url]
 [![Documentation][docs-image]][docs-url]

-A simple shell escape library for NodeJS.
+A simple shell escape package for JavaScript.
 Use it to escape user-specified inputs to shell commands to prevent [shell injection].

 ## Example